Ninoy Aquino: Planned return to the Philippines

-Assassination
+Assassination and aftermath

-Aquino was shot in the head after returning to the Philippines on August 21, 1983.
+Aquino was shot in the head after returning to the Philippines in the early afternoon on August 21, 1983.
 About 1,000 security personnel had been assigned by the Marcos government to ensure Aquino's safe return to his detention cell in Fort Bonifacio, but this did not prevent the assassination.
 Another man present at the airport tarmac, Rolando Galman, was shot dead shortly after Aquino was killed.
 The Marcos government falsely claimed that Galman was the trigger man in Aquino's assassination.

-An investigation headed by Justice Corazon Agrava led to murder charges being filed against twenty five military men and one civilian.
+An investigation headed by Justice Corazon Agrava led to murder charges being filed against twenty-five military men and one civilian.
 They were acquitted by the Sandiganbayan on December 2, 1985, in what the Supreme Court would later describe as a "mock trial" ordered by "the authoritarian president" himself.
+The reaction was swift, a major coalition called JAJA or "Justice for Aquino, Justice for All" was formed in 1983.

 After Marcos' government was overthrown, another investigation found sixteen soldiers guilty.
 They were sentenced in 1990 by the Sandiganbayan to life in prison, a decision affirmed by the Supreme Court.
 Some were released over the years, the last ones in March 2009.

 After the assassination, the opposition ran for the Regular Batasang Pambansa under the United Nationalist Democratic Organization (UNIDO) and the Partido Demokratiko Pilipino–Lakas ng Bayan (PDP–Laban) against the ruling Kilusang Bagong Lipunan of Ferdinand Marcos.
 In the wake of the massive outpouring of protest and discontent following the assassination of Aquino, the opposition performed better during the 1984 Philippine parliamentary election compared to the 1978 Philippine parliamentary election, winning 61 seats out of 183 seats, or 33% of the total number of seats.